Battle of Cape Spartivento: Battle

-The British knew of the Italian fleet's movements, sent their forces north to intercept them before they could close on the freighters.
+The British knew of the Italian fleet's movements and sent their forces north to intercept them, before they could close on the freighters.
 At 09:45 on 27 November, an IMAM Ro.43 reconnaissance floatplane from the heavy cruiser Bolzano discovered a British squadron steaming to the east, 17 nmi north of Chetaïbi.

-Shortly after, at 9:56, Admiral James Somerville received the report of his own aircraft from the carrier Ark Royal about the presence of five cruisers and five destroyers, and assumed that these were Italian units closing for battle.
-Force D had not yet arrived from Alexandria and the British were outgunned but 15 minutes later, Force D was spotted and the tables turned.
-The two forces were fairly even; although the Italian ships possessed larger and longer-ranged guns, the British had an aircraft carrier, which had shown several advantages over the battleship at Taranto.
-The Italian admiral, Inigo Campioni, had been given orders to avoid combat unless it was in his favour, making a decisive battle unlikely.
+At 9:56, Vice-Admiral James Somerville received a report from the carrier Ark Royal about the presence of five cruisers and five destroyers and assumed that these were Italian units closing for battle.
+Force D had not arrived from Alexandria and the British were outgunned but 15 minutes later, Force D was spotted and the tables turned.
+The Italian ships possessed larger and longer-ranged guns but the British had an aircraft carrier, which had shown several advantages over the battleships at Taranto.
+Squadron Admiral Inigo Campioni had been given orders to avoid combat unless it was in his favour, making a decisive battle unlikely.

-Somerville deployed his forces into two main groups, with five cruisers (Rear-Admiral Lancelot Holland) in front and two battleships and seven destroyers in a second group following to the south.
+Somerville deployed his forces into two main groups, with five cruisers (Vice-Admiral Lancelot Holland) in front and two battleships and seven destroyers in a second group following to the south.
 Further to the south, Ark Royal was preparing to launch its Swordfish.
 The Italians had organised their fleet into three groups, two composed of the six heavy cruisers and seven of the destroyers and a third group of the two battleships and another seven escorting destroyers bringing up the rear.
 At 12:07, after a report received from the cruiser 's floatplane, Campioni realized the closeness in strengths of the two forces and in accordance with his orders commanded the cruiser groups to re-form on the battleships and prepare to depart.
 By this point, the lead cruiser formation had already angled toward the British and was beginning to engage them in battle.

 At 12:22, the lead groups of both cruiser forces came into range and opened fire at 23500 m.
 Fire was exchanged as the distance between them closed, but as the range shortened Italian firepower began to put pressure on the outgunned British.
 The arrival of the battleship on the British side helped to even the odds but she was too slow to maintain formation and dropped out of battle after a few salvoes at 12:26.
-Four minutes later, Vice-Admiral Angelo Iachino, commander of the Italian cruiser group, received orders to disengage, although the battle had swung slightly in their favour.
+Four minutes later, Squadron Admiral Angelo Iachino, commander of the Italian cruiser group, received orders to disengage, although the battle had swung slightly in their favour.
 Iachino ordered an increase in speed to 30 kn, laid smoke and started to withdraw.